ldionne/mpl11/README.md

 done.

 The library has no dependencies - not even the standard library.
-However, a C++11 man-compiler is required.
+However, it requires a C++14-able compiler.
 The test suite passes under the following
 compilers:
 - clang version 3.4
 - clang version 3.5.0